qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table_remote_model.rst

 Backend
 =======

 The backend has to deliver the requested data in a JSON data structure in order to display the data correctly.
-The data structure has to use the same IDs as the remote table model instance at the client-side uses.
+The data structure has to use the same IDs as the remote table model instance at the client-side.

 For example